Register company in India: Introduction

 - Upon receiving all the necessary documents, Tetra Consultants will proceed to draft and notarize the company’s Memorandum and Articles of Association.

-- According to the business activity and company structure, Tetra Consultants will also draft articles of incorporation, business plan and other incorporation documents.
+- According to the business activity and company structure, Tetra Consultants will also draft articles of incorporation, business plan and other incorporation documents required to register company in India.

 Step 4: Filing to register company in India